 Nylon (Plastic) Shuttlecocks

-Nylon shuttlecocks are the practical choice for most recreational and club players in Pakistan.
-Their durability — far exceeding feather shuttles on hard surfaces — means the per-session cost is significantly lower over time.
-They’re also unaffected by humidity, making them more consistent on Lahore’s outdoor courts year-round.
+Nylon is the practical choice for most recreational and club players in Pakistan.
+They outlast feather shuttles on hard surfaces by a wide margin, and they’re unaffected by humidity — which matters on Lahore’s outdoor courts, particularly in summer.

 Current nylon prices from Pakistani retailers: